Prescribed $Q$-curvature flow on closed manifolds of even dimension: Introduction

-In this paper, we consider the problem of prescribing $Q$-curvature on a closed manifold of even dimension.
-Let us first describe the problem in details.
-Let $(M^n,g_0)$ be closed manifolds of even dimension $n$ with background metric $g_0$.
-This problem can be formulated as follows: Let $f$ be a smooth function on $M$.
-The problem is to ask if there exists a pointwise conformal metric $g \in [g_0]$, that is $g=e^{2u}g_0$ for some $u$, such that $f$ can be realized as the $Q$-curvature of $g$.
-Thanks to the rule of conformal change \eqref{qcurvartureequation}, this problem is equivalent to solving the high order nonlinear equation
+Up to this point, we can describe \textit{the prescribed $Q$-curvature problem} on a generic manifold of even dimension.
+Assume that $(M ,g_0)$ is a closed Riemannian manifold of even dimension $n$ with background metric $g_0$ and that $f$ is a smooth function on $M$.
+Then one may ask if there exists a pointwise conformal metric $g$, that is $g=e^{2u}g_0 \in [g_0]$ for some smooth function $u$, such that $f$ can be realized as the $Q$-curvature of $g$.
+Now, thanks to the rule \eqref{qcurvartureequation}, this geometric problem is equivalent to solving the higher order nonlinear equation